-Please note this does NOT apply to straight run chicks that turn out to be males.
-That is an inherent possibility with straight run chicks.
-Also, the use of “showgirl” is a feather type, and does not imply that a chick is female.
+Please note the use of “showgirl” is a feather type, and does NOT imply that a chick is female!

 That being said, I don’t show my birds.
 I use exhibition line silkies to improve my project colors and satins, but my birds are family pets.
 They are allowed to free range, sun bathe, and play in the dirt.
 I am not interested in putting them in conditioning cages for show (or quarantining them when they return).
 A gentle, friendly rooster is much more valuable to me than a structurally perfect one with an attitude problem.
 If you are getting into silkies purely for exhibition, my chicks are probably not for you.
 I’d be happy to put you in contact with some excellent exhibition breeders!